 This is tax-free.
 However, if Derek has a marginal tax rate of 25%, he will end up with $239.78 only because the tax rate of 25% applies to each compounding period.

-Inflation is defined as an increase in the general level of prices, where a fixed amount of money will relatively afford less.
-The average inflation rate in the United States in the past 100 years has hovered around 3%.
-As a tool of comparison, the average annual return rate of the S&P 500 (Standard & Poor's) index in the United States is around 10%.
+Inflation is defined as a sustained increase in the prices of goods and services over time.
+As a result, a fixed amount of money will relatively afford less in the future.
+The average inflation rate in the U.S. in the past 100 years has hovered around 3%.
+As a tool of comparison, the average annual return rate of the S&P 500 (Standard & Poor's) index in the United States is around 10% in the same period.
 Please refer to our Inflation Calculator for more detailed information about inflation.

-Tax and inflation combined makes it hard to grow the real value of money.
-For example, in the United States, the middle class has a marginal tax rate of 25% and the average inflation rate is 3%.
+Tax and inflation combined make it hard to grow the real value of money.
+For example, in the United States, the middle class has a marginal tax rate of around 25%, and the average inflation rate is 3%.
 To maintain the value of the money, a stable interest rate or investment return rate of 4% or above needs to be earned, and this is not easy to achieve.